kssrao87/alertmanager/docs/configuration.md

 A configuration reload is triggered by sending a `SIGHUP` to the process or sending an HTTP POST request to the `/-/reload` endpoint.

-## Limits

-Alertmanager supports a number of configurable limits via command-line flags.

-To limit the maximum number of silences, including expired ones, use the `--silences.max-silences` flag.
-You can limit the maximum size of individual silences with `--silences.max-per-silence-bytes`, where the unit is in bytes.

-Both limits are disabled by default.

 ## Configuration file introduction

 To specify which configuration file to load, use the `--config.file` flag.